shoufang-w-arbin/Arbin-Toolbox-Python/README.md

 </tbody>
 </table>

 As you can see, the toolbox provides a smoother and more Pythonic way to interact with C# objects, making your code cleaner and easier to maintain.

-## Additional Benefits
+### Additional Benefits
 - **Keyword arguments** are allowed in this toolbox, compared to using `pythonnet` directly.
 - **Attributes are discoverable by Pylance**, reducing human error when programming. \
     ![](resource/pylance.png)

 > We are adding more wrapper classes.
 If you require immediate implementation of a certain CTI object, please create an issue or submit a pull request with your work.

-# Requirements
+## Requirements
 - 64-bit Python >= 3.7
 - System
     - Windows: .NET Framework >=4.7.2
     - Linux: Mono is used by default

-# Installation
+## Installation
 ```bash
 pip install {path}/ctitoolbox-{version}-py3-none-any.whl
 ```

-# Supported ArbinCTI Objects
+## Supported ArbinCTI Objects
-## General Objects
+### General Objects
-These objects include objects that may be required when sending ArbinCTI commands.
-The wrapper classes allow for creating objects in a Pythonic way and then converting them to C# objects, eliminating the need to use C# syntax.
+The ArbinCTI wrapper provides Python classes for objects commonly used in ArbinCTI commands.
+These wrapper classes:
-- `to_cs` converts the object to a C# object, which is required by commands.
+- Allow object creation using Pythonic syntax and handle conversion to C# objects internally
-- (to-do) uses CSTypeConverter to convert to C# List object
+- Eliminate the need for direct C# syntax in your Python code

 | Wrapper Class              | Original Object                                           |
 |----------------------------|-----------------------------------------------------------|